What India’s Top Three Mutual Funds Bought and Sold in December

-India’s largest money manager held 1.4 trillion rupees in equities, with financials accounting for about 33 percent of stock assets followed by industrial companies at 14 percent.
+India’s largest money manager held $22 billion in equities, with financials accounting for 33% of stock assets followed by industrial companies at 13%.

 ICICI Prudential Mutual Fund

-The money manager held equity assets of 1.2 trillion rupees, with financials ranking as its top sector bet followed by materials.
+The money manager held equity assets of $21 billion, with financials making up 28% of assets followed by materials at about 10%.

-The fund house had about 817 billion rupees invested in about 500 stocks.
-Financials made up about 32 percent of assets, followed by materials at 12 percent.
+The fund house held about $27 billion in over 300 stocks.
+Financials made up about 41% of assets, followed by technology at 9%.